dan-holmes/CV/README.md

 *September 2012 to June 2015*

 Studied Mathematics with Computer Science attaining a 2:1 grade.

-Achieved a first in all Computer Science modules including:

- - Introduction to Programming - 75%
- - Computer Systems - 74%
- - Programming Paradigms - 81%
+Including Intro to Programming (75%), Computer Systems (74%) and Programming Paradigms (81%).

  ### St. Albans School
  *September 2005 to June 2012*

-- A Level: A* Mathematics, A Economics, A Biology
+A Level: A* Mathematics, A Economics, A Biology
-- GCSE:   10 subjects at A*
+GCSE: A* in ten subjects

 ## Hobbies

 - I’m an avid skier and hiker and was lucky enough to be able to pursue both during a working holiday in the Canadian Rockies.
 - A keen chess player and always looking for more opponents.
-- Have a love for live music and learning to play the guitar.